ziandzivan/data_backup/README.md

 - Error 2: "Failure.
 Error 2.
 Not enough place on storage device".
 Care about enough free place.
 - Error 1: "Failure.
 Error 1".
 It means about other mistakes of recording on a storage device.
 Do not use your device and do not switch off a screen during backuping.
 Restart data backup cript.

-_Additional info:_
+## Additional info:

+- Magisk Modules Alternative Repository: https://github.com/Magisk-Modules-Alt-Repo/data_backup
-a link of script attachments: https://github.com/ziandzivan/attachments_of_data_backup
+- A link of script attachments: https://github.com/ziandzivan/attachments_of_data_backup